peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### Divide
     public EDecimal Divide​(int intValue)
-Divides this object by a 32-bit signed integer and returns the result.
+Divides this arbitrary-precision decimal floating-point number by a 32-bit signed integer and returns the result.
 When possible, the result will be exact.

 **Parameters:**